 Graduation ceremonies are conducted following the Spring semester.
 Graduates from the previous Summer session and Fall semester are invited to participate in the ceremonies.
 Students should be aware that course grades are finalized after the graduation ceremonies.
 Therefore, participation in the ceremonies does not guarantee a student has officially completed his/her program requirements.
-(Policy Haw 5.701).
+(Policy Haw 5.703).

-the degree conferral, the student's program of record will be updated to non-degree, unclassified (ND-UNCL).
+Upon completion of all program of record requirements and the degree conferral, the student's program of record will be updated to non-degree, unclassified (ND-UNCL).
 The student must submit a Change of Major Form, if he/she would like to pursue a new program.